Expert Reviews – Queen Elizabeth NP

 4/5

 Uganda’s top safari destination, Queen Elizabeth is the one must-visit on any Ugandan safari.
 It still can’t boast wildlife numbers like the best Kenyan and Tanzanian parks, but there are plenty of big animals here and it has one of the highest biodiversity ratings of any nature preserve in the world.
 This includes an incredible 612 bird species.
 Nearly every visitor takes a boat trip on the Kazinga Channel where hippos and crocodiles are the stars, but buffaloes, elephants, lions and leopards might also be seen.
-Wildlife drives are best in this northeastern Kasenyi Plains, but the park’s famous tree-climbing lions are only found in the southwesterly Ishasha region.
+Wildlife drives are best in the northeastern Kasenyi Plains, but the park’s famous tree-climbing lions are only found in the southwesterly Ishasha region.
 Sightings of these lions is far from guaranteed, as I can personally attest since I struck out on my quest to find them, even though my guide seemed to know every tree in the sector.
 But, the search was still rewarding since there were plenty of other animals around including a lot of elephants.
 My favorite place at QENP is the jungle-filled Kyambura Gorge, a beautiful slice of green in the savannah with a habituated chimpanzee community adding some variety to the typical safari experience.
 Staying inside the park at Mweya or Ishasha puts you in prime wildlife territory, though the lodges atop the Kichwamba Escarpment have inspiring views over the park and out to Lake Edward and the Rwenzori Mountains.

 Expert